jishnu3000/airline-satisfaction/README.md

 # airline-satisfaction

-The objective of this project is to predict the satisfaction of a passenger for an airline with various data.
+The objective of this project is to predict the satisfaction of a passenger for an airline with the given data for a passenger.

 Dataset available at: https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction